 In the liver, gluconeogenesis is downregulated through both AMPK-dependent and -independent signaling pathways.
 The AMPK-pathway is the cellular energy sensor and regulator of the cell’s energy homeostasis.
 If the ratio of AMP:ATP increases, the AMPK-pathway induces a switch from ATP-consuming pathways to ATP-generating pathways.
 This includes downregulation of gluconeogenesis and hence, a reduction of glucose levels (1,2).

 In the gastrointestinal tract, metformin is thought to increase glucose uptake and metabolism by colonic enterocytes (1).
-Moreover, increased GLP-1 receptor secretion has been reported in response to metformin.
+Moreover, increased glucagon-like peptide-1 receptor (GLP-1 receptor) secretion has been reported in response to metformin.
 Activation of the GLP-1 receptor results in increased insulin release (2).
 Finally, metformin seems to be related to shifts in the composition of the gut microbiome, but it remains unclear if and how changes of the gut microbiome lead to glucose-lowering effects (2).
 It is postulated that a healthier gut microbiome suppresses postprandial hyperglycemia and that levels of inflammatory cytokines are reduced (1).

 In skeletal muscles, metformin has been reported to increase insulin-stimulated uptake of glucose.
 Newer investigations, however, indicate that this effect is of a more secondary nature by the metformin-induced overall improvement of glycemic control and reversal of glucose toxicity (2).